smartwinnr/site-smartwinnr/site/content/post/10-ramp-up-your-new-hire.md

 ---
-title: Ramp-up your New Hire by Using Pre-boarding Activities
+title: "Ramp-up your New Hire by Using Pre-boarding Activities"
 og_title: Ramp-up your New Hire by Using Pre-boarding Activities
 og_description: The first week in a new job is when 33% of new employees decide whether to stay or go.
 What can you do to ensure your new recruits remain excited about the job they are offered?
 description: The first week in a new job is when 33% of new employees decide whether to stay or go.
 What can you do to ensure your new recruits remain excited about the job they are offered?